Fox responds to report that Jussie Smollett's scenes on 'Empire' reduced amid investigation

 The statement follows a TMZ story claiming Smollett's scenes on the show were "getting slashed" from nine to four.

-Police investigated the alleged assault as a possible hate crime and last week arrested brothers Ola and Abel Osundairo in connection to the reported attack.
+Police investigated the alleged assault as a possible hate crime and last week arrested Ola and Abel Osundairo, who are brothers, in connection with the reported attack.

 Authorities are now looking at whether Smollett allegedly paid the two men to stage an assault, a police source familiar with the investigation told NBC News on Saturday.
 Police have requested another interview with the actor.